X

 Carol Bove

-Edited by Brinson, the two-volume catalogue featuring 130 color images is housed in a die-cut slipcase, which includes a unique, diamond-shaped paper element selected and hand-cut by Bove for the first-edition printing.
+Edited by Katherine Brinson, the curator of the exhibition, the two-volume catalogue featuring 130 color images is housed in a die-cut slipcase, which includes a unique, diamond-shaped paper element selected and hand-cut by Bove for the first-edition printing.
 The first volume contains illustrated essays by Kelly Baum, Brinson, Cathleen Chaffee, Jennifer Y. Chuong, Huang, Suzanne Hudson, and Mariët Westermann on aspects of Bove’s work, including the significance of shelves in her early assemblages, the peculiarities of surface in her recent sculpture, and her gardener-like approach to the use of contextual space.
 The second volume, an artist’s book conceived by Bove, reproduces actual-size details of artworks and a series of recent paper collages, which explore, in the artist’s words, “scale; color; arguably, surface; and, to a limited extent, shape.” [publisher's note]

 Published by Guggenheim Museum Publications, 2026